EICTA, IIT Kanpur

 print(type(students_in_class)) # <class 'int'>

-Use ints for counts, scores, indices, or anything that must always be a whole number.
+Use int for counts, scores, indices, or any quantity that must always be a whole number.
+When you need to use an integer inside a string, convert it with str() first.

 marks = 95